minvws/nl-covid19-notification-app-ios/README.md

 This repository contains the native iOS implementation of the Dutch COVID-19 Notification App CoronaMelder.

 * The iOS app is located in the repository you are currently viewing.
-* The Android app can be found here: https://github.com/minvws/nl-covid19-notification-app-android
+* The Android app can be found here: [https://github.com/minvws/nl-covid19-notification-app-android]()
-* The backend can be found here: https://github.com/minvws/nl-covid19-notification-app-backend
+* The backend can be found here: [https://github.com/minvws/nl-covid19-notification-app-backend]()
-* The designs that are used as a basis to develop the apps can be found here: https://github.com/minvws/nl-covid19-notification-app-design
+* The designs that are used as a basis to develop the apps can be found here: [https://github.com/minvws/nl-covid19-notification-app-design]()
-* The architecture that underpins the development can be found here: https://github.com/minvws/nl-covid19-notification-app-coordination
+* The architecture that underpins the development can be found here: [https://github.com/minvws/nl-covid19-notification-app-coordination]()
+* the architecture of the app itself is described here: [Architecture](ARCHITECTURE.md)

 ## Table of Contents
 1. [About the app](#about)